Definition

 Think of SEO as digital real estate: just like location matters in physical retail, visibility matters online.
 But unlike traditional advertising where you pay for every impression, SEO is about earning that visibility through relevance, authority, and user value.
 When done right, it's like having a 24/7 salesperson who never takes a break and gets more effective over time.

 Modern SEO also means optimizing for the full spectrum of search experiences: traditional text searches, voice queries ("Hey Siri, find me a good Italian restaurant nearby"), visual searches (taking a photo to find similar products), and AI-powered answer engines that synthesize information from multiple sources.
+The businesses winning at SEO today understand that it's not about tricks or shortcuts—it's about becoming genuinely useful, authoritative, and trustworthy across every platform where your audience discovers information.

 Examples of Search Engine Optimization (SEO)